meta-llama/llama-stack-apps/README.md

 ## Start an App and Interact with the Server

-Now that the Stack server is setup, the next thing would be to run an agentic app using AgenticSystem APIs.
+Now that the Stack server is setup, the next thing would be to run an agentic app using Agents APIs.

 We have built sample scripts, notebooks and a UI chat interface ( using [Mesop]([url](https://google.github.io/mesop/)) ! ) to help you get started.